TatianaShavrina/blog/_posts/2017-11-22-example-content.md

 ---
 layout: post
-title: Example content
+title: Example NLP post
 description: >
   This is a normal paragraph following a header.
   GitHub is a code hosting platform for version control and collaboration.
   It lets you and others work together on projects from anywhere.
-tags: [hydejack]
+tags: [NLP]
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.